 Why Donald Trump is wrong to take over the DC police

 AMERICA’S CAPITAL city was designed as a showcase for its democracy: sweeping boulevards, white-marble palaces of administration, monuments aplenty.
-This week, however, Washington, DC has become a manifestation of something less inspiring: the grandstanding instincts of the current president.
+Over the past few days, however, Washington, DC, has become a manifestation of something less inspiring: the grandstanding instincts of the current president.

 This time, Donald Trump’s preoccupation is violent crime.
 Mr Trump has been banging this drum for decades.
 “Roving bands of wild criminals roam our neighbourhoods dispensing their own brand of twisted hatred,” warned Mr Trump nearly 40 years ago.
 The occasion then was the rape and assault of a white woman in New York’s Central Park, for which five black and Hispanic men were later wrongfully convicted.
 On August 11th Mr Trump all but quoted himself: “Our capital city has been overtaken by violent gangs and bloodthirsty criminals, roving mobs of wild youth, drugged-out maniacs and homeless people,” he said from the White House briefing room.
 Then he deployed the National Guard to Washington; took control of its police force; and promised to “get rid of the slums” and clear out its homeless population.

-The president is right that violent crime in Washington surged in 2023 and that it numbers among the most dangerous cities in America.
+The president is right that violent crime in Washington surged in 2023 and that it numbers among the more dangerous cities in America.
 He neglected to say that crime there has since tumbled.
 This year’s murder rate is falling towards the pre-pandemic trend.
-The number of carjackings, which doubled between 2022 and 2023, is declining too, though they are still more frequent than they were before the pandemic.
-Overall the capital is considerably safer than it was in the 1990s, when it had the highest murder rate in the country, and it is a bit less dangerous than it was a decade ago.
+The number of carjackings, which doubled between 2022 and 2023, is declining, too, though they are still more frequent than they were before the pandemic.
+Overall the capital is much safer than it was in the 1990s, when it had the highest murder rate in the country, and it is a bit less dangerous than it was a decade ago, notes Jeff Asher, a crime analyst.

-Mr Trump’s action will irk the 700,000-odd citizens of Washington, whose elected government is being sidelined.
-And it is hypocritical.
-Mr Trump and his fellow Republicans in Congress have been impeding the city government, preventing it from spending the taxes it has raised and forcing cuts to services like policing.
-Republicans have thus exacerbated Washington’s crime problem.
+If Mr Trump and his fellow Republicans were really concerned about public safety in the city, they would not have put DC in an unnecessary fiscal straitjacket.
+Congress has sweeping powers over the city’s finances, and earlier this year Republicans used them to force it to slash spending, even though its budget was already balanced (unlike the federal government’s).
+That has made it impossible for the city to increase spending on the police—or anything else.
+It has money sitting in the bank that Congress will not allow it to spend.
+It is defund the police, Republican-style.

-Mr Trump’s focus on the city over more violent ones is not just because he can see it from his bedroom window.
-It is because the federal government retains more authority over the capital than over states or even other federal territories.
-The president commands the DC National Guard—in states, governors have that job—and he can take temporary control over the police department.
+Mr Trump’s has a fixation with Washington the city, and not just because he can see it from his bedroom window.
+The constitution gives the federal government authority to run the city directly.
+It has much less power over states and even other federal territories.
+The president commands the DC National Guard—in states, governors have that job—and he can take temporary control of the police department.

 Stay on top of American politics with The US in brief, our daily newsletter with fast analysis of the most important political news, and Checks and Balance, a weekly note from our Lexington columnist that examines the state of American democracy and the issues that matter to voters.